pste/home-cluster/06.my-app/README.md

 Actually I'm tempted on the DockerHub solution because my code is already public on GitHub and I can use my local resources for other ...

 # Your DB migrations

+If you'll run a DB on the cluster you also will need to create tables, add data, etc.
+I always use `migrations` to modify databases but...how can I reach my DB Pod?

+The idea is to develop locally my migrations then, thanks to the port-forward command, send the code through this tunnel.
+Example:
+`kubectl port-forward deployment/mydb 55432:5432`